 So, if you're ready to take the leap and become a successful business person, TurboBid is here to support you every step of the way.
 Join the countless customers who started their own contracting companies with TurboBid and never looked back.

 Want to accurately calculate your company's overhead costs without any hassle?
 Look no further!
 Introducing the Overhead Wizard from TurboBid.

-The Overhead Wizard walks you through all of the steps required to accurately calculate your company's overhead costs.
-As costs change, simply change the values in the wizard and your estimates will automatically reflect the new values.
+Our user-friendly wizard will guide you through all the necessary steps to calculate your overhead costs with precision.
+And the best part?
+As your costs change, simply update the values in the wizard and your estimates will automatically adjust accordingly.

 To get a better idea of how the Overhead Wizard works, we've created an informative video for you.
 Just hit the Play button and start exploring the wizard by clicking on the clearly outlined red buttons or symbols.

 So why stress over crunching numbers when you can let the Overhead Wizard do all the work for you?
 Give it a try today!

 Looking forward to helping you streamline your overhead cost calculations.